MaryIsbell/Editing/natturnerdocumentingsouth.md

 and of infant children.
-The evidence before us leaves not a shadow of doubt, but that your hands were often imbrued in the blood of the innocent; and your own confession tells us that they were stained with the blood of a master; in your own language, \"too indulgent.\" Could I stop here, your crime would be sufficiently aggravated.
+The evidence before us leaves not a shadow of doubt, but that your hands were often imbrued in the blood of the innocent; and your own confession tells us that they were stained with the blood of a master; in your own language, "too indulgent."
+Could I stop here, your crime would be sufficiently aggravated.
 But the original contriver of a plan, deep and deadly, one that never can be effected, you managed so far to put it into execution, as to deprive us of many of